kks32/phd-thesis-template/README.md

 *   `oneside` or `twoside` (default): This is especially useful for printing double side (twoside) or single side.

 *   `print`: Supports Print and Online Version with different page margins and hyperlink styles.
     Use `print` in the options to activate Print Version with appropriate margins and page layout and view styles.
     Leaving the options field blank will activate Online version.

 *   `custommargin`: You can alter the margin dimension for both print and online version by using the keyword `custommargin` in the options.
 Then you can define the dimensions of the margin in the `preamble.tex` file:

-        \ifsetMargin
-        \else
+        \ifsetCustomMargin
           \RequirePackage[left=37mm,right=30mm,top=35mm,bottom=30mm]{geometry}
           \setFancyHdr
         \fi
     `\setFancyHdr` should be called when using custom margins for proper header/footer dimensions

+    `\ifsetMargin` is deprecated, please use `\ifsetCustomMargin` instead.

 *   `index`: Including this option builds the index, which is placed at the end of the thesis.

     Instructions on how to use the index can be found [here](http://en.wikibooks.org/wiki/LaTeX/Indexing#Using_makeidx).

     _Note_: the package `makeidx` is used to create the index.

 *   `abstract`: This option enables only the thesis title page and the abstract with title and author to be printed.

 *   `chapter`: This option enables only the specified chapter and it's references.
 Useful for review and corrections.

-*   `draft`: This mode is similar to the default draft mode in book class with line numbering.
+*   `draft`: This mode is similar to the default draft mode in the book class.

+*   `draftmode`: Special draft mode with line numbers, images, and water mark with timestamp and custom text.
+Position of the text can also be modified.

+*   `lineno`: Enables pagewise line numbering on the outer edge.
 You can switch-off line numbering by specifying `nolineno` in the options.

-*   `lineno`: Enables pagewise line numbering on the outer edge.

 ### Abstract separate

 *  A separate abstract with the title of the PhD and the candidate name has to be submitted to the Student Registry.
 This can be generated using `abstract` option in the document class.
 Ignore subsequent warnings about skipping sections (if any).

 *  To generate the separate abstract and the title page, make sure the following commands are in the preamble section of `thesis.tex` file:

         \ifdefineAbstract
         \includeonly{Abstract/abstract}
-        \else
         \fi

-### Chapter Mode
+### Chapter mode

 *  The chapter mode allows user to only print specific chapters along with references.
 By default, it excludes everything else in the front matter and appendices.
 This can done by using `chapter` option in the document class in `thesis.tex`.
 Ignore subsequent warnings about skipping sections (if any).

 *  To generate the separate abstract and the title page, make sure the following commands are in the preamble section of `thesis.tex` file:

 		\ifdefineChapter
 			\includeonly{Chapter3/chapter3}
-		\else
 		\fi

+### Draft mode

+`draftmode` adds a watermark `draft` text with timestamp and version number at the top or the bottom of the page.
+Pagewise line numbering is added on every page. `draftmode` settings can be tweaked in the `preamble.tex`

+* To change the watermark text
+      \SetDraftText{DRAFT}

+* To change the position of the watermark text.
+Default watermark position is top.
+The location can be changed to (top / bottom)
+      \SetDraftWMPosition{bottom}

+* To change the draft version.
+Default draft version is v1.0.
+      \SetDraftVersion{v1.1}

+* Watermark grayscale value can be modified.
+Text grayscale value (should be between 0-black and 1-white).
+Default value is 0.75
+      \SetDraftGrayScale{0.8}

-### Choosing the Fonts
+### Choosing the fonts

 `PhDThesisPSnPDF` currently supports three fonts `Times`, `Fourier` and `Latin Modern (default)`.

 *   `times`: (The University of Cambridge guidelines recommend using Times).
 Specifying times option in the document class will use `mathptpx` or `Times` font with Math Support.
 *   `fourier`: fourier font with math support
 *   `default (empty)`: When no font is specified, `Latin Modern` is used as the default font with Math Support.
 *   `customfont`: Any custom font can be set in preamble by using `customfont` option in the document class.
 Then the custom font can be loaded in preamble.tex in the line:

-		\ifsetFont
-		\else
+		\ifsetCustomFont
 		  \RequirePackage{Your_Custom_Font}
 		\fi

-### Choosing the Bibliography style
+### Choosing the bibliography style

 `PhDThesisPSnPDF` currently supports two styles `authoryear` and `numbered (default)`.
 Citation style has to be set.
 You can also specify `custombib` style and customise the bibliography.